stanislav-web/ZF2-PHP-WebSocket-Server-Factory/README.md

 - Fixes some problem with startup
-- Add console command interface for costom system commands (for example) ` php -q index.php websocket system -v "whoami"
+- Add console command interface for costom system commands (for example) ` php -q index.php websocket system "whoami"
 `
 (Note for ZF2.2): if you have an exceptions `Notice Undefined offset: 0` while starting console server please follow this: